lkkula/totoroot/README.md

 # totoroot
- Totolink N200RE remote root exploit
+ Totolink N200RE remote root exploit.

 ## Disclaimer
  I know that the code isn't perfect.
 Please don't learn from it or better don't read it at all.
-This is my first exploit and also my first Python script.

 ## Supported devices
  Totolink N200RE-V3 Mini and probably other Totolink devices vulnerable to CVE-2019-19822, CVE-2019-19824 and related.